-The chart below provides a quick overview of the Engineering Notebook requirements by Award:
+The chart below provides a quick overview of the engineering notebook requirements by award:

-Engineering Notebook Requirements by Award Inspire Award Engineering Notebook must be submitted, and must include an Engineering Section, a Team Section and a Business or Strategic Plan.
-The entire Engineering Notebook must be high quality, thoughtful, thorough, detailed and well organized.
-Think Award Engineering Notebook must demonstrate that the Team has a clear understanding of the engineering design process, with pictures or drawings and details documenting all stages of Robot design.
-Notebook must recount the Team's journey, experience and lessons learned throughout the season.
-Engineering Notebook must include entries describing underlying science, mathematics, and game strategies.
-Connect Award An Engineering Notebook must be submitted and must include a Business or Strategic plan that identifies their future goals and the steps they will take to reach those goals.
-The plan could include fundraising goals, sustainability goals, timelines, outreach, and community service goals.
-Rockwell Collins Innovate Award Team must submit an Engineering Notebook with an Engineering Section that documents the design process and how the Team arrived at their design solution.
-PTC Design Award Team must submit an Engineering Notebook with an Engineering Section that includes detailed robot design drawings.
-Control Award The Engineering Notebook must include an Engineering Section that documents the control components.
+Engineering Notebook Requirements by Award Inspire Award Team must submit an engineering notebook.
+The engineering notebook must include an engineering section, a team section and a business or strategic plan.
+The entire engineering notebook must be high quality, thoughtful, thorough, detailed and well organized.
+Think Award Connect Award Team must submit an engineering notebook.
+The engineering notebook must have an engineering section that includes entries describing underlying science, mathematics, and game strategies.
+The engineering notebook must show the team has a clear understanding of the engineering design process, with pictures or drawings and details documenting all stages of robot design.
+Notebook must recount the team's journey, experience and lessons learned throughout the season.
+Engineering notebook must be organized and follow the formatting guidelines provided by FIRST and include a summary page.
+Note: teams should review the engineering notebook resources published in the Team Management section of the FIRST website.
+Team must submit an engineering notebook.
+The engineering notebook must include a business OR strategic plan that identifies their future goals and the steps they will take to reach those goals.
+Some things the plan could include are fund-raising goals, sustainability goals, timelines, outreach, and community service goals.
+Rockwell Collins Innovate Award Team must submit an engineering notebook.
+The engineering notebook must include an engineering section that documents the design process and how the team arrived at their design solution.
+Design Award Team must submit an engineering notebook with an engineering section that includes detailed robot design drawings.
+Team demonstrates industrial design principles, striking a balance between form, function, and aesthetics.
+Motivate Award Team must submit an engineering notebook.
+The engineering notebook must include a business OR strategic plan that identifies their future goals and the steps they will take to reach those goals.
+Some things the plan could include are fund-raising goals, sustainability goals, timelines, outreach, and community service goals.